 GDPR data protection laws were enacted to provide EU citizens in all member states with greater control over their personal data.
 Businesses that compromise or misuse personal data are subject to possible fines.
 To mitigate these risks, including hacking, data breaches, and other cyber threats,

 CAUTION: This feature permanently protects certain data by scrambling it.
+For example, the resource named Cheryl Amos is scrambled into ZZZ5000366.
+Attachments are permanently purged.
 Access to original data is irretrievably lost.
-As an administrator, it is your responsibility to make a secure backup, if permitted by your security policies, before using this feature.
+As an administrator, it is your responsibility to make a secure backup, if permitted by your security policies, and to observe all necessary precautions before using this feature.

 GDPR: Feature Highlights

 Installation: Install the new content items for personally identifiable information (PII) from the PMO Accelerator.
 Installation is handled for SaaS customers.
 On-premise customers can decide when to install the content, or to decline.

 Configuration: To organize the subset of attributes subject to protection, add any new attributes that you create for resource anonymization to this list.
 By default, the application is configured to anonymize the following attributes for inactive resources that you select: resource ID, resource full name, resource first name, resource last name, resource email address, and username.
 The complete list of obfuscated data appears further down this page.